 Every Claude CLI call costs money — input tokens, output tokens, and cache operations all have a price.
+The budget flag checks between turns, not mid-generation, so a single expensive turn runs to completion before any limit kicks in.
 Understanding the minimum per-call overhead (~$0.016 for Opus) and cache economics (90% savings on repeated prompts) is what separates a predictable bill from a surprise.

 Token Pricing